 The SNOO uses motion and white noise to rock your baby to sleep.
 It says the SNOO will “hear” baby fussing/crying and respond accordingly.
 It gradually increases the amount of white noise and rocking to find the best levels to calm baby.

 It claims to increase baby’s sleep time and be one of the safest bassinet’s out there.
-It comes with 3 SNOO sacks that attach to safety clips that secure babies on their back and prevent the risk of rolling and suffocation.
+This bassinet comes with 3 SNOO sacks that attach to safety clips that secure babies on their back and prevent the risk of rolling and suffocation.

 The SNOO also connects to an app that logs your baby’s sleep and lets you adjust motion, sound, and cry sensitivity.
 It gives weaning options as well when you are getting ready to transition your baby to a crib.